 - Then add coarse wheat flour, rava, ginger-green chilli paste, coriander leaves, fennel seeds, white sesame seeds, ajwain, coriander powder, hing, turmeric powder, red chilli powder, black pepper powder, garam masala, lemon juice, sugar, oil and salt to taste. mix well.

-- Add fresh curd gradually and knead dough for dhebra.
+- Add fresh curd gradually and knead the dough for dhebra.

-- For first method, take a lemon size ball from the dough.
+- For the first method, take a lemon size ball from the dough.

 - Now grease plastic bag with oil, sprinkle some sesame seeds on it and roll it into medium size paratha.

-- Heat the tawa, grease with oil and roast paratha on medium flame till slightly golden brown spots on it.
+- Heat the tawa, grease it with oil and roast the paratha on medium flame till slightly golden brown spots on it.

-- For second method, wet your hand and Take small portion of dough and flatten it out with your palms.
+- For the second method, wet your hand and Take a small portion of the dough and flatten it out with your palms.